 Location Name Description SR7 to SR2 0 These bits are reserved.
+SR4 may be 0 or 1 depending on internal activity.
+Disregard activity on this bit.
 SR1 LOCK Data output register lock.
-This bit is set when: 1.some but not all for of the six data output registers have been read, 2.
-Mode register has been read.
-When this bit is set, the six data output registers are locked and any new data will not be placed in these register until one of these conditions are met: 1.all six bytes have been read, 2. the mode register is changed, 3. the measurement configuration (CRA) is changed, 4. power is reset.
-SRO RDY Ready Bit.
+This bit is set when this some but not all for of the six data output registers have been read.
+When this bit is set, the six data output registers are locked and any new data will not be placed in these register until one of three conditions are met: one, all six bytes have been read or the mode changed, two, the mode is changed, or three, the measurement configuration is changed.
+SR0 RDY Ready Bit.
 Set when data is written to all six data registers.
 Cleared when device initiates a write to the data output registers and after one or more of the data output registers are written to.
-When RDY bit is clear it shall remain cleared for a 250 μ s.
+When RDY bit is clear it shall remain cleared for a 250 μs.
 DRDY pin can be used as an alternative to the status register for monitoring the device for measurement data.